wansongtao/web-storage-plus/README.md

 - `options.isLocalStorage` - a boolean representing the type of Web Storage(default true).
 - `options.isDeleteExpired` - a boolean representing whether to delete the expired key-value(default false).
 - `options.parseFn` - a function representing the function to convert JSON strings to JS values(default globalParseFn).
+- `options.decryptFn` - a function representing the function to decrypt the encrypted string(default null).
 ### removeStorage(key, [options])
 Remove the given key in localStorage or sessionStorage.
 If the options object is provided: